01 of 10

 - A large bucket or a plastic dishpan

 - Spray bottle with water

-- A jar, glass, votive holder, ball, or other object to use as a form.
+- A jar, glass, votive holder, ball, or other objects to use as a form.

 - A tablespoon you won't mind getting wax on

-- Wax to fill whatever size hole you're going to make - I usually use a pillar blend wax, or just straight paraffin.
+- Wax to fill whatever size hole you're going to make—we usually use a pillar blend wax or just straight paraffin.
 You don't want to use container wax, it will be too soft.

-- Primed wick appropriate for your mold/form - If my mold/form is votive size, I just use a standard zinc core votive wick.
+- Primed wick appropriate for your mold/form.
+For example, if your mold/form is votive size, just use a standard zinc core votive wick.

 - Dye and/or fragrance, as desired

 - Heat gun